-Even though you may be termed an independent contractor, contractor or sub-contractor by the party engaging your services when your work injury occurred, it may very well be that you have the right to claim Workers' Compensation.
+Even though you may be termed an independent contractor, contractor or sub-contractor by the employer when your work injury occurred, it may very well be that you have the right to claim Workers' Compensation.

 Workers' compensation legislation in Queensland

 Following a review of the workers' compensation scheme by the Queensland State Government, changes were made to workers' compensation legislation in Queensland to limit the rights of workers who hold an ABN number and issue invoices to their employer in respect to their work.

 You may still have a right to claim from the entity or company who contracted your services, or another party, where a negligent act or omission has resulted in your injury occurring.

-Get our accredited Lawyers to assess your claim for free.
-Contact us now
+Get our accredited Lawyers to assess your claim for free, Contact us now

 If you need assistance in determining whether you or not you are a worker under the Workers' Compensation Act 2003, or if you have been injured as a result of any vehicle such as car, bike or boat accident, or whilst at work, on holiday, or in many other situations you believe was caused by someone else's wrongful act or negligence, you may be entitled to compensation.